jderocher/Plugins/README.md

 # Vuevent 'Event' Publisher

-This plugins is to be used by registered businesses to publish their events on https://www.vuevents.com/ via their own website.
+This plugins is to be used by registered businesses to publish their events on https://www.vuevent.com/ via their own website.
 It aims to be a simple dropin on your event page, where it will be configured to capture event data from your web form.
 The captured data can then be published onto Vuevent with a click of a button.

-## Get Started
+## Getting Started

 ### Vuevent Account Setup